jayrbolton/browserify-crawl/README.md

 # browserify-crawl

 Recursively crawls a directory and browserifies, watches, source-maps, displays errors, minifies, and gzips multiple files based on filename matching.
-This is a utility for developer convenience that is still very customizable.
+This is a pre-configured utility for developer convenience that is still very customizable.

-There is a PostCSS analog here: [postcss-walk](https://github.com/jayrbolton/postcss-walk).

 ```js
 const bcrawl = require('browserify-crawl')